 If a business does not have proper safety features, they put you at risk.
 Typically, these safety issues involve fire safety.
 For instance, a business might have too many people in one room.
-They could also have a lack of smoke detectors, or malfunctioning smoke detectors.
+They could also have a lack of or malfunctioning smoke detectors.
 In any case, the inadequate safety measures could result in an uncontrollable fire.

 4. Poor Security

 You have a right to security when you are on a premises.
 Whether you are in a hotel, attending a concert, or at a shopping mall, you deserve a safe experience.
 The owner should have enough security personnel to prevent muggings, vehicle thefts, and more.

 There’s also the issue of poorly trained security.
 If a poorly trained officer mishandles a situation, they could do more harm than good.
 Once again, the blame lies with the business or property owner.